 Southampton Early Years and Childcare Service

-There is a proven track record of effective partnership working between the Early Years & Childcare Service and schools, Children’s Centres and the vast range of providers that operate throughout the City of Southampton.
+There is a proven track record of effective partnership working between the Early Years & Childcare Service and schools, Children’s Centres and the providers that operate throughout the City of Southampton.
 Working collaboratively, the service has been instrumental in raising the quality of provision and improving outcomes for all children.

-The Early Years and Childcare Service has an excellent understanding of all aspects of early years and childcare, aligned with up to date knowledge of current legislation and best practice.
+The Early Years and Childcare Service has developed an excellent understanding of all aspects of early years and childcare, aligned with up to date knowledge of current legislation and best practice.
 It provides targeted support and challenge to providers to ensure they are working to improve outcomes and to reduce inequalities for children; this contributes to ensuring the optimum development of the health and wellbeing of children and young people.

 The Early Years and Childcare Service, which is part of the wider Education Service, supports the development of sufficient good quality, affordable and flexible provision for young children within Southampton, as identified within Southampton’s ‘Childcare Sufficiency Assessment’.

 The service also acts as a ‘market facilitator’ to support any actual and expected increase in the number and quality of early years placements needed to ensure the delivery of the statutory requirement to provide 15 hours a week of early education for disadvantaged 2 year olds and up to 30 hours a week of early education and childcare for 3 and 4 year olds, as well as childcare for children of all ages.

-The service also delivers a wide range of continuous development opportunities for early years and childcare providers linked to individual providers’ needs, national initiatives and other identified areas for development.
+The service also delivers a wide range of continuous development opportunities for early years and childcare providers linked to individual providers’ needs, local and national initiatives and other identified areas for development.
 We maintain up to date information on provision across the city and are able to act as brokers for parents looking for childcare and support.